ScalingAR: Scaling Confidence for Autoregressive Image Generation: Abstract

 \section{Abstract}

-Test-time scaling (TTS) has demonstrated remarkable success in enhancing large language models, yet its application to next-token prediction (NTP) autoregressive (AR) image generation remains largely uncharted.
-Existing TTS approaches for visual AR (VAR), which rely on frequent partial decoding and external reward models, are ill-suited for NTP-based image generation due to the inherent incompleteness of intermediate decoding results.
-To bridge this gap, we introduce \ourmethod, the first TTS framework specifically designed for NTP-based AR image generation that eliminates the need for early decoding or auxiliary rewards. \ourmethod leverages \textit{token entropy} as a novel signal in visual token generation and operates at two complementary scaling levels: (\textbf{\textit{i}}) \textbf{\textit{Profile Level}}, which streams a calibrated confidence state by fusing intrinsic and conditional signals; and (\textbf{\textit{ii}}) \textbf{\textit{Policy Level}}, which utilizes this state to adaptively terminate low-confidence trajectories and dynamically schedule guidance for phase-appropriate conditioning strength.
-Experiments on both general and compositional benchmarks show that \ourmethod \textbf{(1)} improves base models by $12.5\%$ on GenEval and $15.2\%$ on TIIF-Bench, \textbf{(2)} efficiently reduces visual token consumption by $62.0\%$ while outperforming baselines, and \textbf{(3)} successfully enhances robustness, mitigating performance drops by $26.0\%$ in challenging scenarios.
-Our code is available at \href{https://github.com/EnVision-Research/ScalingAR}{\ourrepo}.
+Test-time strategies have shown remarkable success in improving large language models, but their application to next-token prediction (NTP) autoregressive (AR) image generation remains largely underexplored.
+Existing test-time scaling (TTS) methods for visual autoregressive models (VAR) rely on frequent partial decoding and external reward models, which are inefficient and often ineffective for NTP-based image generation due to the inherent instability of intermediate decoding results.
+To address these limitations, we propose \ourmethod, a novel test-time scaling framework tailored for NTP-based AR image generation. \ourmethod introduces \textit{token entropy} as a confidence signal and operates at two complementary levels: (\textbf{\textit{i}}) \textbf{\textit{Profile Level}}, integrates intrinsic uncertainty and conditional utilization into a unified confidence state, and (\textbf{\textit{ii}}) \textbf{\textit{Policy Level}}, leverages this state for adaptive trajectory pruning and dynamic guidance scheduling.
+Without requiring early decoding or auxiliary rewards, \ourmethod achieves significant improvements across diverse benchmarks.
+Experiments show that \ourmethod \textbf{(I)} improves base models by $12.5\%$ on GenEval and $15.2\%$ on TIIF-Bench, \textbf{(II)} reduces visual token consumption by $62.0\%$ while outperforming baselines, and \textbf{(III)} enhances robustness, mitigating performance degradation by $26.0\%$ in challenging scenarios.
+These results establish \ourmethod as a robust and efficient test-time scaling solution for autoregressive image generation.
+Our code: \href{https://github.com/EnVision-Research/ScalingAR}{\ourrepo}.